trini0n/tera-discord-relay/README.md

 - `host` and `port` will come from your region's server list.
 You can get links to the server lists on the [`tera-proxy-sls` README](https://github.com/meishuu/tera-proxy-sls#server-urls).

+Also, TERA has a few version numbers you might need to change for big patches.
+Open up [`tera/index.js`](tera/index.js) and look for these:

+- `patchVersion` is usually the major and minor patch number put together.
+For instance, if you launch TERA, go to server select, and see "56.03.02 EN2" at the bottom, try setting `patchVersion` to 5603.
+If that doesn't work, try 9901.
+- `setProtocolVersion` is not so easy to check, but if you run [tera-proxy](https://github.com/meishuu/tera-proxy) it'll display the protocol version when you connect to it.

 ## Running

 You'll need to start up two terminals.